dav22297/Excess_heat_wiki/CM_excess_heat.md

 #### Heat sinks

-Heat sinks are created by a
+The heat sinks are based on coherent areas with a known heat demand.
+The coherent areas form a mask for a grid on which equidistial points are placed as entry points.